Martins3/Martins3.github.io/hack/mips/see-mips-run.md

-# How Hardware and Software Work Together
+# 14 How Hardware and Software Work Together
-1. The life and times of an interrupt
-2. What happens on a system call
-3. How addresses get translated in Linux/MIPS

 ## The Life and Times of an Interrupt

+## What happens on a system call

+## How addresses get translated in Linux/MIPS

 # MIPS Specific Issues in the Linux Kernel